The Baobab route

 Drive: 6-8 hours

-On the road to Bemaraha.
-It's 2 hours to the ferry point and 45 min by ferry to the village of Belo-sur-Tsiribihina.
-Make sure to have lunch at Mad Zebu - some travellers say this is the best meal in the country.
+Make sure to have lunch at Mad Zebu.
 The Malagasy chef used to work at a 3-star Michelin restaurant in France and now runs a restaurant in the middle of nowhere - pretty surreal!

 Enjoy: Tsingy de Bemaraha National Park

 There is nothing else on earth like the limestone pinnacles of the Tsingy, a UNESCO World Heritage Site.
-Given the time and effort needed to get to Bemaraha, we recommend that you spend two full days at the minimum to enjoy the various circuits that have been put in place with phenomenal expertise, consisting of Via Ferratas (fixed cable routes), rope bridges and ladders.
+Given the time and effort needed to get to Bemaraha, we recommend that you spend at least two full days in the Tsingy to enjoy the various circuits that have been put in place with phenomenal expertise, consisting of Via Ferratas (fixed cable routes), rope bridges and ladders.

-There are more than a dozen circuits, ranging from an hour to a full day hike.
+There are over a dozen circuits, ranging from an hour to a full day hike.
 For the most dramatic views, you need to do the difficult Ankeligoa circuit in the Petit Tsingy and the Andamozavaky in the Grand Tsingy.
-For both, you need to be fairly fit and have no fear of heights.
-A pirogue trip up the Manambolo River provides a nice relief form the heat in the Tsingy.
+For both, you need to be fairly fit and not fear heights.
+A pirogue trip up the Manambolo River provides a nice relief from the heat in the Tsingy.

 Start: Tsingy de Bemaraha